Keorth/testGitHub/README.md

 # testGitHub

-this project is a training for learn how to use GitHub
+this project is a training to learn how to use GitHub, and Git in Netbeans